changelly/api-changelly/README.md

 #### Minimum Exchangable Amount

-To proceed with an exchange we need it to be larger than the certein amount.
+To proceed with exchange we need it to be larger than the certain amount.
 Use `getMinAmount` with a currency pair (`from`, `to`) to notify users of the minimum amount they need to send.

 Example: